 NOTE: If one of the leveling jacks should fail to retract, it can be normally retracted by opening a valve on the hydraulic pump.
 The jacks are spring loaded to retract when hydraulic line pressure is relieved.
-See the HWH Operator's Manual included in your InfoCase for specific instruc-
+See the HWH Operator's Manual included in your InfoCase for specific instructions on which valve to open and what precautions to follow.
+The hydraulic pump is mounted between the front chassis frame extensions just behind the front bumper of the coach.